 - Children learn and develop skills that are beneficial for life-long learning such as curiosity, imagination, initiative, determination, perseverance, risk-taking, energy, fascination, focus, attention to detail, resilience, enjoyment of challenge, pride, problem solving ability, ability to plan ahead, flexibility, cooperation.

-- Adults have more time to personalise learning where required for individuals within the day.
+- Adults have more flexibility to personalise learning where required for individuals within the day.

 As the children move through the school, we retain elements of the approach, while gradually adding in more structure.
 This is to reflect the increasing demands of the key stage 1 curriculum content, as well as preparing the children for key stage 2 and junior school.

 We believe that children should experience a wide range of authors and develop a love of reading.
 To ensure this is a core part of our curriculum, we chose inspiring books each week to ‘hook’ the children into their learning.
 These books are carefully chosen with national curriculum objectives in mind and ensure children are immersed in new vocabulary and inspiring illustrations that promote awe and wonder.
-Each half term, learning will be based around a theme and activities are planned across the curriculum that are linked to it.
+Integrating books into the wider curriculum means children have ongoing opportunities to use the reading skills they learn in phonics lessons.
+It also inspires and informs continuous provision, so play is purposeful and with a learning focus.

-The children have guided reading sessions, a phonics and Maths lesson every day, as well as further input around weekly themes and literacy.
-Teachers work intensively with English and Maths groups to provide focused teaching and immediate feedback on their work.
-Children also have time to explore their own ideas in other curriculum areas in the classroom and outside during the day.
+The children have daily reading lessons, a phonics and Maths lesson every day, as well as further input around themes and literacy.
+In Y1, teachers work intensively with English and Maths groups to provide focused teaching and immediate feedback on their work.
+In Y2, English and Maths lessons are usually taught with the whole class together.

 There are many other things in our curriculum we do that contribute to children’s personal development, such as: